 Summer has officially (finally) arrived, which means outdoor fundraising events are being held all over the country!
-From selling mulligans at golf days to taking a share of the profits from the bets at a race day, there are some great opportunities to unconventionally maximise your fundraising efforts whilst also entertaining your guests.
+From selling mulligans at golf days, to taking a share of the profits from the bets at a race day, there are some great opportunities to unconventionally maximise your fundraising efforts whilst also entertaining your guests.

-Here are a few suggestions on how you can maximise fundraising at traditional outdoor fundraising events.
+Here are a few suggestions to help you reinvigorate giving at traditional outdoor events.

 1) Golf day: sell retakes

-Golf days are a popular choice with event organisers and for good reason, they’re fairly easy to execute and are enjoyed by the majority of donors.
-We’ve supported over 40 golf fundraising days in the last year and seen them raise a substantial amount.
+Golf days are a popular choice with event organisers and for good reason, they’re fairly easy to execute and are enjoyed by donors.
+In the last 12 months we have supported over 40 golf fundraising days and witnessed them raise a substantial amount.

-An effective way to raise more is by selling mulligans.
-Guests will be given the opportunity to retake their shot at a price, inevitably this will be a popular option with those who's golf skills are less than desirable.
+An effective way to enhance fundraising at golf days is by selling mulligans.
+Guests will be given the opportunity to retake their shot at a price, inevitably this will be a popular option with those donors who have a more competitive nature.

 Golf can take a toll on your guests as it typically requires time, energy and commitment.
 We suggest that you hold small competitions within the main golf day to keep players motivated.
 Offering a prize for the closest to the hole gives guests who may not be doing very well something to aim for which will keep morale high.
 The prizes don’t need to be expensive, a bottle of champagne or a bucket full of beers will go down a treat when they come off the golf course.
 Ultimately, this strategy will go a long way in ensuring guests aren’t left feeling deflated after a long game and look forward to returning to your next golf event.

 2) Race day: take a share

-Race days allow guests to dust off their favourite hats, socialise and absorb the electric energy (and hopefully sunshine) that surrounds the event.
+Race days allow guests to dress to impress, dust off their favourite hats, socialise and absorb the electric energy (and hopefully sunshine) that surrounds the event.
 We have supported 25 race days in the last 12 months and have seen charities raise a phenomenal amount.

-Race days provide the perfect setting for an online silent auction as they will expose your silent auction to a large audience, keep guests interacted and up to date throughout the day with outbid text notifications.
+Race days provide the perfect setting for an online silent auction, you can promote the online auction to as many people as you want and keep guests engaged with outbid text notifications.
 By implementing an online auction and working with the racecourse organisers, you can promote the URL of the auction to the entire racecourse via the TV screens and the race program.
-This also gives the general public the opportunity to bid and pledge via the online auction as well as your main event guests ultimately generating more money and exposure!
+This also gives the general public the opportunity to bid and pledge via the online auction as well as your main event guests ultimately generating more donations and exposure!

 3) Clay pigeon shoot: competition

-If you’re hosting an outdoor fundraising event and would like advice on how to maximise your fundraising efforts, we’d love to hear from you!
+If you’re thinking about hosting an outdoor fundraising event and would like some advice on how to maximise your fundraising efforts to meet your goals, we’d love to hear from you!